aschamberger/hassio-addons/calimero-server/README.md

 `loglevel` is optional and can be one of the slf4j log levels.
 It logs everything to standard output.

+`expose_date` Cyclically transmit date (11.001) to this group address using the default time zone

+`expose_time` Cyclically transmit time (10.001) to this group address using the default time zone

+`expose_datetime` Cyclically transmit date+time (19.001) to this group address using the default time zone

+`timeserver_expiration` Expiration timeout specifies tx cycle in seconds, e.g., 1 min = 60, 1 hour = 3600, 12 hours = 43200

 ## Configure serial communication

 ### Raspberry Pi 3 / 4